 |How do you change it?||

 New users start out with no LDAP password, which means they can't log into services using LDAP.
-To set an initial LDAP password, follow the password changing instructions below.
+To set an initial LDAP password, follow the password changing instructions next.

-To change your Kerberos or LDAP password, log into a Linux system, open a shell prompt, and run the command listed in the table above.
+To change your LDAP password, log into a Linux system, open a shell prompt, and run

-To change either password you need to know your current Kerberos password.
+You wil need to know your CS Kerberos password.
+For new accounts created after August, 2017, you may just use the password in ~/.initial-kpasswd.
 You do not need to know your current LDAP password to change your LDAP password.

 Your LDAP password is used for a great number of services.
 If you have it saved in any of your applications and you change it, you will need to reconfigure your applications to remember your new password.